TheSaMNaN/Portfolio/README.md

 ## 👨‍💻 Connect Me

 **Email: [samnanjaleel22@gmail.com](https://samnanjaleel22@gmail.com)**

 **Let’s connect on [LinkedIn](https://www.linkedin.com/in/samnan-jaleel) 🚀**

 ---

-            ⭐ If you found this project useful, consider giving it a star!
+<p align="center">⭐ If you found this project useful, consider giving it a star!